 Zac Efron’s love for Kodiak Cakes is not an act

-In June 2022, Zac Efron posted a video to his Instagram account where he was lying on the grass with his head resting on a plaid pillow.
+In a video Zac Efron posted to his Instagram account in June, he’s lying on the grass with his head resting on a plaid pillow.
 “Maybe I do have commitment issues,” he discloses to his co-star, an 800-pound grizzly bear named Tank.
-Later, he asks the bear, “Do you like flapjacks or waffles?”
+Later, he asks the bear, “Do you like flapjacks or waffles?

 Amid the creepily-obsessed comments below the video, Efron’s fans tried to guess what the promo was for.
 “Season 2 of Down to Earth?” they asked, adding armies of red heart emojis.
 When it was announced a week later that Efron was the new chief brand officer of Kodiak Cakes, none of those fans called out the partnership as forced.
 That’s because, at its core, it isn’t.